vibqetowi/2025-KPMG-Data-Challenge/README.md

   - Derivation: Based on standard project management contingency of 10% at enterprise consulting firms, with KPMG associates assumed to be highly efficient and rarely exceeding budgets
   - Impact: Near-optimal balance between profitability and realistic planning
+  - Practical Note: Let's be honest, EVM metrics are incredibly difficult to calculate accurately in consulting projects.
+Clients rarely define concrete "percent complete" measures, and most project managers struggle to quantify completion in knowledge work.
+The fixed CPI assumption of 0.98 provides a pragmatic workaround that allows for sensible resource allocation without requiring impossibly precise progress measurements.
 - **Project Timeline Inference**

   - Derivation: Missing critical project start/end dates require mathematical inference from available data